sarojabamra/To-do-Application/README.md

 ## How to Contribute

 - Fork the repository if you haven't already.
-- Create a new branch for each task you are working on.
 - Commit your changes with descriptive messages.
 - Push your changes to your forked repository.
 - Create a pull request to the main repository when your task is complete.